s4mpl/portfolio/assets/posts/cosc302-lab1.md

 > **Note:** These commands are run on your local machine.

-Copy source code from my local machine to where I want it on Hydra:
+Copy source code from your local machine to where you want it on Hydra:
 ```
 scp FuelX.cpp broachel@hydra5.eecs.utk.edu:~/cs302/Lab1/
 ```
-Copy source code from Hydra to my local machine:
+Copy source code from Hydra to your local machine:
 ```
 scp broachel@hydra5.eecs.utk.edu:~/cs302/Lab1/FuelX.cpp .
 ```